MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 VictimPC, the computer, should never be executing remote code against the Domain Controllers.

-As Azure ATP learns who is inserted to what Security Groups over time, suspicious activities like these are identified as anomolous activity in the timeline.
-As this lab was just built, and is still within the learning period, this activity won't display as an alert.
+As Azure ATP learns who is inserted into which Security Groups over time, suspicious activities like these are identified as anomalous activity in the timeline.
+Since this lab was recently built and is still within the learning period, this activity won't display as an alert.
 Security group modification detection by Azure ATP can be validated by checking the activity timeline.
+Azure ATP also allows you to generate reports on all Security Group modifications which can be emailed to you proactively.

 Access the **Administrator** page in the Azure ATP portal using the Search tool.
 The Azure ATP detection of the user insertion is displayed in the Admin Group activity timeline.

 ![View added user to sensitive security group](media/playbook-dominance-admininserteduser.png)

-Azure ATP also allows you to [generate reports on all Security Group modifications](https://docs.microsoft.com/en-us/azure-advanced-threat-protection/reports) which can be emailed to you proactively.

 ### Data Protection API (DPAPI)